Darioc18/rock-paper-scissors/README.md

 On the main screen of the Rock Paper Scissors game, players are greeted with a menu offering two options:

 - Play: This option starts a new game.
-- How to Play: Here, players can access instructions explaining how to participate in the game.
+- How to Play: Here, players can access instructions.

 If a player chooses an invalid option from the menu, the system displays an error message.
 It then guides the player on how to make a correct selection, prompting them to choose again until a valid choice is made.